laurenfklein/emory-qtm340/docs/schedule.md

 9/17 – Text parsing / regular expressions

-* **HW 1 Due: Scrape the lyrics of one candidate’s campaign playlist from Genius.com**
+* **HW 1 Due: Scrape the lyrics for all of the songs in the candidate playlists from Genius.com**

 * In class: Text parsing and regex with your song lyrics